Giorgos Tanidis

-Giorgos Tanidis (Γιώργος Τανίδης; 25 December 1946 – 3 June 2016) was a Greek professional footballer who played as a center back and a later manager.
+Giorgos Tanidis (Γιώργος Τανίδης; 25 December 1946 – 3 June 2016) was a Greek professional footballer who played as a centre-back and a later manager.

 Club career

-Tanidis was born and raised in Ptolemaida where he started playing football at the local club, Aris Ptolemaidas.
-With the club of Ptolemaida, the tough central defender distinguished himself in the championship of the second division and in the summer of 1971 he was transferred to the then champion, AEK Athens.
+Tanidis was born and raised in Ptolemaida where at the age of 16 he started playing football at the local club, Aris Ptolemaida.
+With the club of Ptolemaida, the tough central defender distinguished himself in the championship of the second division.
+On 30 October 1970, Tanidis was transferred to AEK Athens for a fee of 120,000 drachmas, but since the transfer window was closed, his transfer became official in the summer of 1971.
+Thus, he spend the rest of the season training with the club, but without making any official appearance.

 He made his debut with the yellow-blacks on 21 November 1971, in a 4–0 victory over Iraklis at home.
 He played for AEK for three seasons, while he also managed to make 2 appearances in the UEFA Cup.
 One on 27 September 1972 in the away 1–1 draw against Salgótarján and the other in the 3–0 against Liverpool at Anfield, on 24 October 1972.

-Ιn the summer of 1974, he transferred to Panachaiki, where he played for a season and then he moved to Rodos.
+On 16 August 1974, he was released from AEK and moved to Panachaiki.
+There he played for a season and afterwards he signed for Rodos.
 He played with the "deers" until 1980, when he ended his career as a football player, having managed to celebrate a promotion to the first division in 1978, where he played 2 more seasons.